 English holly (Ilexaquifolia), brightens landscapes and winter arrangements with glossy green leaves and vibrant red berries on female plants.
 Variegated varieties include ‘Argenteomarginata’, with white leaf edges and ‘Aureomarginata’, featuring yellow borders.
 Both can be grown as large shrubs or small trees, reaching up to 20 feet tall and 12 feet wide, with a pyramidal habit.
 Variegated English holly thrives in full sun to light shade.
 Nearby male varieties provide necessary pollination for female plants.

 Variegated Winter Daphne

-Winter or fragrant daphne (Daphne odora) is aptly named.
+Winter or fragrant daphne (Daphneodora) is aptly named.
 The fragrant flowers appear very early—in late winter or early spring.
 With leathery leaves and a mounding habit, shade-tolerant winter daphne makes a good hedging or specimen plant, especially in alkaline soil.
-Tempting variegated varieties include: ‘Aureomarginata’, with yellow leaf margins, ‘Rubra Variegata’, featuring rosy pink flowers and white-edged foliage and ‘Variegata’, with soft pink blooms and bright yellow leaf margins.
+Tempting variegated varieties include ‘Aureomarginata’, with yellow leaf margins, ‘Rubra Variegata’, featuring rosy-pink flowers and white-edged foliage, and ‘Variegata’ with soft pink blooms and bright yellow leaf margins.

 Variegated False Holly

-It’s easy to mistake false holly or holly olive (Osmanthus heterophyllus), for the real thing.
-The dense, spiny leaves resemble those of English holly, though false holly does not produce its namesake’s bright red fruits.
+It’s easy to mistake false holly or holly olive (Osmanthusheterophyllus) for the real thing.
+The dense, spiny leaves resemble those of English holly, though the leaves are smaller and denser, and false holly does not produce its namesake’s bright red fruits.
 Osmanthus is a densely-leafed, upright shrub that grows into an oval shape and usually tops out at 8 to 10 feet tall and wide.
 It can also be clipped into standard form.

 The large euonymus genus contains many variegated evergreens.
-Wintercreeper (Euonymus fortunei) is one of them.
-Some of the best known varieties are low-growers, less than 12 inches tall, with small, dark green or blue-green leaves.
-With its spreading habit and adaptability to varying light situations, wintercreeper works as a groundcover, rock garden subject, or erosion controller.
-Among the many variegated varieties are: ‘Emerald ‘n Gold’, with yellow leaf margins on leaves that turn pinkish in winter; the taller ‘Gold Splash’, which grows to 3 feet tall and wide; ‘Moonshadow’, with green-edged yellow leaves; ‘Silver Queen’, featuring yellow margins that age to white and ‘Sunshine,’ bearing gray-green centers and gold edges.
-Use wintercreeper carefully.
-It has been reported as invasive in some areas.
-One way to keep it in check is to grow it in large pots and trim as necessary.
-Give containerized wintercreeper a good start by using a quality potting mixture like Fafard Natural and Organic Potting Mix.
+Wintercreeper (Euonymusfortunei) is one of them.
+Some of the best-known varieties are low-growers, less than 12 inches tall, with small, dark green or blue-green leaves.
+With its spreading habit and adaptability to varying light situations, wintercreeper works as a groundcover, rock garden subject, low wall cover, or erosion controller.
+Among the many variegated varieties are ‘Emerald ‘n Gold’, with yellow leaf margins on leaves that turn pinkish in winter, the taller ‘Gold Splash’, which grows to 3 feet tall and wide, ‘Moonshadow’, with green-edged yellow leaves, ‘Silver Queen’, featuring yellow margins that age to white, and ‘Sunshine’ with its gray-green leaves edged in gold.

 Variegated Spotted Laurel